 - Have you ever told a worker: “You should get some rest tonight,” and heard the reply: “I’ll sleep when I’m dead.”

 - Have you ever said: “Wear a respirator so you don’t get lung cancer,” and heard the reply: “You’ve gotta die of something.”

 - Or maybe you’ve said: “Don’t reach while you’re up on that ladder,” and heard the reply: “When it’s my time, it’s my time.”

 When it comes to the hecklers, they usually just want a laugh, and sometimes it’s fine to give it to them.
 But when you’re giving a safety directive to a chronic smart aleck who gives you his usual flippant response, you can always reply, “Well, you’re not going to lose a finger or die today…not on my watch.”
-If he starts to talk back, remind him that his co-workers, his friends, and his family are counting on him to make the safe choice so he doesn’t end up disabled or dead.
+If they start to talk back, remind them that their co-workers, their friends, and their family are counting on them to make the safe choice so they don’t end up disabled or dead.

 Every situation is different.
 Some workers might need a private conversation to get them back on track.
 Others might benefit from a simple “good job” or “thank you” when you notice them working safely.
 The people who chronically sabotage their safety and the safety of the rest of your crew might need to find another place of work.